 How to Stop Window Condensation

-Do you wake up in the morning to find your bedroom windows streaming with condensation?
+Do you wake up in the morning to find your bedroom windows covered in condensation?

 It’s certainly not the best way to start the day.
-Unfortunately, many of us experience the pools of water on our window sills and black mould around the frames, especially in the colder months.
+Unfortunately, many of us experience pools of water on our windowsills and black mould around the frames, especially in the colder months.

 What causes window condensation?

-When you pull curtains at night, what you’re effectively doing is stopping the internal heat from directly heating your windows.
-This makes them a colder surface again, and the dew point is more easily met.
-You’re also less likely to have windows open at night.
-This means that the moisture in the air created in the day turns into condensation on your windows overnight.
+When you close your curtains at night, you’re effectively stopping the internal heat from directly heating your windows.
+This makes them a colder surface again.
+You’re also less likely to have windows open at night, so any created moisture can’t escape.

-In the case of bedrooms, you generate both warmth and moisture from breathing, increasing the humidity of the room.
-This is a perfect combination for overnight condensation that you’ll see on your windows in the morning.
+In the case of bedrooms, you generate moisture from breathing while sleeping, increasing the humidity of the room.
+This is a perfect recipe for overnight condensation that you’ll see on your windows in the morning.

 Condensation on windows in winter

-It’s not much fun wiping down your windows each morning to get rid of the condensation, but is it actually bad?
-Beyond the inconvenience of manually removing condensation, there are more serious issues to understand.
+Wiping down your windows every morning is annoying, but is it actually a problem?
+Beyond the inconvenience, there are more serious issues to understand.

-Small amounts of condensation are to be expected and shouldn’t cause any major problems, however, excessive condensation on windows is more of a concern.
+Small amounts of condensation are normal and shouldn’t cause any major problems, however, excessive condensation is more of a concern.

-Window condensation can lead to black mould growth on and around your windows.
+It can lead to black mould growth on and around your windows.
 Mould is a fungus that needs moisture for its spores to grow.
-If you can reduce the moisture in your home then you reduce mould growth.
-The main concern with black mould is the health risks, where it can exacerbate existing conditions.
-It is more of a concern in bedrooms where you could potentially be breathing in spores throughout the night.
+The main concern with black mould is the health risks, as it can exacerbate existing conditions.
+It is a bigger concern in bedrooms, as you could breathe in spores throughout the night.

-Condensation and mould can also damage your internal decoration, meaning you need to repaint or re-wallpaper problem areas.
-Excessive condensation on windows will start to damage your window sills and even your window units.
+Condensation and mould can also damage your internal decoration, and you may need to repaint or re-wallpaper problem areas.
+Excessive condensation will also damage your windowsills and even your window units.

 If you’re getting lots of condensation on the internal side of your windows, then there’s a chance that you’ll also be getting condensation in other areas of your home that are less visible.
 This can lead to further instances of black mould and potentially more significant structural damage.

-Condensation on the inside of double-glazed windows is a different issue from what we’re focussing on in this article.
-When you have condensation in windows, it suggests that the units have failed.
-It’s likely a fault has allowed some moisture to get between the two panes of glass and form condensation.
+Condensation on the inside of double-glazed windows suggests that the units have failed.
+There’s likely to be a fault in the seals that has allowed some moisture to get between the two panes of glass and form condensation.
 You are likely to require new windows to resolve this issue.

 Preventing condensation on windows

-To prevent condensation on windows, you have several options.
-These range from small practical changes you can make immediately to installing a passive vent or a whole house ventilation system.
+Solutions range from small practical changes to installing a passive vent or a whole house ventilation system.
 And yes, we’ve heard all the weird and wonderful solutions here at Permagard: from washing up liquid to condensation catchers to miracle sprays.
 Our focus is on practical, logical behaviour changes and proven ventilation solutions.

 Our Top Tips